Green-Software-Foundation/state-of-green-software/src/pages/business-case.md

 Corporate social responsibility is important to consumers who overwhelmingly state that they want to support environmentally-conscious companies.
 However, according to a [study by the Wharton School of Business](https://www.forbes.com/sites/gregpetro/2022/03/11/consumers-demand-sustainable-products-and-shopping-formats/?sh=69ade5046a06), there is a major disconnect between consumers’ interest in sustainability and retail executives’ views.
 The same Wharton study states, “consumers across all generations—from Baby Boomers to Gen Z—are now willing to spend more for sustainable products.”
 If executives want to stay up on current consumer trends and maintain business viability, then sustainability will be a necessary part of that calculus.
 Popular consumer products such as the Xbox have begun to include carbon-aware features, making such features more of a consumer expectation.
-[Further Reading (Link to Insight 23)].
+[Further Reading](/insights/green-software-gaming-industry/).